vimc/montagu-config/README.md

     /orderly /outpack --once
 ```

 which took about 2 hours from scratch.
+This is now the source of truth, and is backed up via privateer.

+Continuous migrations are not currently running, and we need to do some work to remove the old migration from the OrderlyWeb deploy that is running on production.

 # Deployment